theja8458/Homyra/README.md

 ---

-**Note**: This is a learning project created to understand full-stack web development concepts including authentication, CRUD operations, file uploads, and third-party API integrations.
+**Note**: This is a learning project created to understand full-stack web development concepts including authentication, CRUD operations, file uploads, and third-party API integrations....